Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `search --macports`|`--fink` <text>:
     Search for <text> on the MacPorts or Fink package search page.

+  * `sh [--env=std]`
+    Instantiate a Homebrew build environment.
+Uses our years-battle-hardened Homebrew build logic to help your `./configure && make && make install` or even your `gem install` succeeed.
+Especially handy if you run Homebrew in a Xcode-only configuration since it adds tools like make to your PATH which otherwise build-systems would not find.

   * `tap` [<tap>]:
     Tap a new formula repository from GitHub, or list existing taps.